stephanj79/styleHistory/README.md

 ## Getting Started
 This plugin is developed with `jquery-1.11.2`
-> Test it with younger Versions of jquery!!!
+> Test it with other Versions!!!

 Add to your HTML
 ```html